Big 10: What do the experts have to say about new CDC guidelines?

 “While not the primary purpose, this change may serve as an added incentive for unvaccinated individuals to get vaccinated, too.”

-NIGEL GOLDENFELD UI Swanlund professor, who with fellow physicist Sergei Maslov created the models that helped guide Gov. J.B.
+UI Swanlund professor, who with fellow UI physicist Sergei Maslov created the models that helped guide Gov. J.B.
 Pritzker’s pandemic decisions

 “I’m pretty stunned and scratching my head wondering what they’re thinking.
 The timing is way too early.